vrsreeganesh/vrsreeganesh.github.io/README.md

 - Programming Languages: C, C++, CUDA, Python, Matlab, and Bash

 ### Miscellaneous
 I'm writing a book!
 It introduces engineers to integrating MATLAB with CUDA backends to develop low-latency pipelines, an approach commonly used in various R&D environments.
 The expected release is by the end of Fall 2024.
+But if you're impatient and don't mind half-cooked rice, you can check it out here: [An Introduction to Matlab x CUDA](https://vrsreeganesh.github.io/MatlabxCUDA/intro.html#)

 ## Education
 - Master of Science: Electrical and Computer Engineering, *Boston University*
 - Bachelor of Technology, College of Engineering Trivandrum, *Dr. A.P.J.
 Abdul Kalam Technical University*

 ## Experience
-- Graduate Assistant, EC518: Robot Learning, Electrical and Computer Engineering, *Boston University*
 - Advanced Imaging SW Engr Intern, Advanced Imaging and Intelligence, *Intuitive Surgical*
 - Electronics Engineer, Naval Physical and Oceanographic Laboratory, *Defence Research and Development Organisation*

 ## Contact
-mail: vrsreeganesh [at] gmail [dot] com
-Boston University Mail: vrs [at] bu [dot] edu
+(highly suggest using this) Boston University Mail: vrs [at] bu [dot] edu
+personal mail: vrsreeganesh [at] gmail [dot] com
 alternative: vrsreeganesh [at] cet [dot] ac [dot] in